Pylons/akhet/docs/intro.rst

 pieces of advice or new convenience classes, I need a place to put them, and Akhet 2 is an ideal place.
 So viva the new, scaffold-free, Akeht 2.

-.. [#] 'starter' might possibly switch to URL dispatch, but it had not done so as of this writing.

 .. _Usage: usage.html
 .. _Kotti: http://pypi.python.org/pypi/Kotti